Frequently asked questions

 Studio or Cloud — which should I use?

-Studio is the desktop app: free, open source, runs on your machine, and supports local models via MLX, Ollama, and GGUF.
-Cloud is the same workspace in the browser — zero setup, no GPU required, and your keys still go to providers directly.
-Same workflows either way.
+Studio is the desktop app: free, open source, running on your machine, with support for local models through MLX, Ollama, and GGUF.
+Cloud is the same workspace in the browser, with nothing to install and no graphics card needed, and your keys still go straight to the providers.
+The workflows are the same either way.

 Read more →